the story of woodburn homestead

 melrose’s garden

-The garden is enclosed by beautiful black wrought iron gates and a stone wall, of which local stone was sourced to match the stonework of other buildings on the property.
+The garden is enclosed at one end by a stone wall and beautiful black wrought iron gates, with local stone sourced to match the stonework of other buildings on the property.

 the coach house